ali-hasani/ngrx-nestjs-todo-app/README.md

 # ngrx-nestjs-todo-app
-a todo app developed by Angualr 9, Nestjs and NGRX
+A sample todo app developed by Angualr 9, Nestjs and NGRX